Extra Profit Tax: An Introduction to Supplemental IPT in Hungary

 Anomalies

-• If the amount of the extra profit tax prepayment is required to be corrected and additional prepayment due, but the amount of extra profit tax does not change (note that the calculation periods for these two liabilities are different) when and how can the additional prepayment be utilised?
+• If the amount of the extra profit tax prepayment is required to be corrected and additional prepayment due, but the amount of extra profit tax does not change (note that the calculation periods for these two liabilities are different) when and how can the additional prepayment be utilized?

 • The extra profit tax prepayment and the extra profit tax is payable in thousand Hungarian forints.
 This is clear on the form.
-But the issued guidance statesthe amount of the adjusted liabilities should be inserted in Hungarian forints and not in thousands.
+But the issued guidance states the amount of the adjusted liabilities should be inserted in Hungarian forints and not in thousands.

 The above anomalies are just examples around the extra profit tax prepayment and extra profit tax declaration.
 Sovos submitted queries to HUTA to clarify these anomalies.
 We predict some of these anomalies will be clarified soon with the issue of an adjusted declaration form and an amended guidance.